jmd-dk/concept/README.md

     ./run --help

-to learn how to use it. hej
+to learn how to use it.